Devansh3712/http/README.md

 ### To Do

-- [ ] Create Enum class for MIME types
+- [x] Create Enum class for common MIME types
 - [ ] Add cookie methods to `Message` class
 - [ ] Parse cookie in `Request` constructor
 - [ ] Overload `<<` operator for `Request` and `Response`